January 2025

 The Importance of Mental Health After COVID-19

-The COVID-19 pandemic has forever changed the way we live, work, and connect with one another.
+The COVID-19 pandemic has forever changed the way we live, work, and connect.
 While the world has made significant strides in recovery, one lingering impact remains at the forefront: mental health.
 For many, the pandemic not only brought physical health challenges but also deep emotional and psychological struggles that continue to affect our daily lives.

 The Pandemic’s Toll on Mental Health